Clerical Assistant II

 MUST HAVE KNOWLEDGE OF:

-- Perform a variety of clerical duties in support of the Higher
+- Perform a variety of clerical duties in support of an assigned

-Education Center; type, file, answer phones and maintain records
+program or office; type, file, process mail, answer phones and

 - Compile and tabulate statistical data; compile information from